xak2000/nomad/website/source/docs/job-specification/logs.html.md

 ---
 layout: "docs"
-page_title: "logs Stanza - Job Specification"
+page_title: "logs Block - Job Specification"
 sidebar_current: "docs-job-specification-logs"
 description: |-
-  The "logs" stanza configures the log rotation policy for a task's stdout and stderr.
+  The "logs" block configures the log rotation policy for a task's stdout and stderr.
 Logging is enabled by default with sane defaults.
-The "logs" stanza allows for finer-grained control over how Nomad handles log files.
+The "logs" block allows for finer-grained control over how Nomad handles log files.
 ---

-# `logs` Stanza
+# `logs` Block

 <table class="table table-bordered table-striped">
   <tr>